v. tem·pered, tem·per·ing, tem·pers

 1. To modify by the addition of a moderating element; moderate: "temper its doctrinaire logic with a little practical wisdom" (Robert H. Jackson).
 See Synonyms at moderate.

-2. To bring to a desired consistency, texture, hardness, or other physical condition by or as if by blending, admixing, or kneading: temper clay; paints that had been tempered with oil.
+condition by or as if by blending, admixing, or kneading: temper clay; paints that had been tempered with oil.

 3. To harden or strengthen (metal or glass) by application of heat or by heating and cooling.